athomasoriginal/com.betweentwoparens/src/pages/blog-posts/002-what-the-reagent-component.md

 ## The Reagent Pattern

-The above overview was required because Reagent's `create-class` function is implementing a modified version of the `pseudoclassical instantiation pattern`.
+As noted, the history lesson from the above section should provide a little insight into the tribal knowledge that is informing how `create-class` is being implemented.
+Namely this is becausse what `create-class` is doing is implementing a modified version of the `pseudoclassical instantiation pattern`.
 The following code snippet is a simplified version of some of the essential bits of `create-class`:

 ```javascript
 function cmp(props, context, updater) {